tipishev/python_debugging_workshop/README.md

 By the way, "it will get to production" applies not only to `print` statements, but to anything that touches your code but should not go to production .
 I call this extension of the Murphy's law the "The Curse of The Bearded Crab".
 I used to work for an entertainment events aggregator, and we put silly fake events in our staging environment.
 And guess what, one day, a misconfigured import, uploaded "the Concert of The Bearded Crab" to the main page.
 So, think of the Bearded Crab as an evil deity who preys on you losing focus.

-Finally, a debugger allows to explore not only your application code, but also to get into 3rd party modules that you call, which gives a
+Finally, a debugger allows to explore not only your application code, but to also step inside 3rd party modules that your code uses.

 So, next time your fingers type `print`, please stop and put a debugger breakpoint instead.